cdluminate/cdluminate/blog/softwarefreedom.md

 * Free software gives you the power to let it shut up and stop poping up any information to you, interrupting your focus.
 * Free software comes without warranty.
 It is not guaranteed to be easy to use, especially when compared to paied proprietary software.
 * Free software forms a helpful community -- we work together towards a common belief, just for fun.
+* Free software accurately executes your commands -- it neither does a bit more, nor a bit less.
+It is not naughty.
+* Free software might be buggy and out of enough maintenance crew to fix it.

 ### Appendix: Official explaination